apache/druid/docs/querying/sql-functions.md

 ## BITWISE_CONVERT_LONG_BITS_TO_DOUBLE

-Converts the bits of a long value to IEEE 754 floating-point double.
+Converts a long to the IEEE 754 floating-point double specified by the bits stored in the long.

 * **Syntax:**`BITWISE_CONVERT_LONG_BITS_TO_DOUBLE(expr)`
 * **Function type:** Scalar, numeric